Galxe/galxe-docs/doc-developer/4-guide/rest-cred.md

 ### Expression

+Expression is used to evaluate against the reponse to check if the address is eligible for the credential.
 The expression is a JavaScript (ES6) function of type signature: `(object) => int`.
 The object that will be passed as the parameter to the function is the `data` object of the response.
 The function should return either number 1 or 0, representing if the address is eligible for this subgraph credential.